kenankarakecili/ImageView_Swift/README.md

 # KKImageView

+## Key Features

-KKImageView downloads an image asynchronously from a URL.
+- Downloads an image asynchronously from a URL.

-It also allows you to add a placeholder image.
+- Adds a placeholder image (optional).

+- Caches downloaded image throughout the app life cycle.

 ## How to import